openvinotoolkit/nncf/examples/quantization_aware_training/torch/anomalib/README.md

 - (Optional) Training STFPM PyTorch model from scratch.
 - Loading STFPM model pretrained on this dataset.
 - Quantizing the model using NNCF Post-Training Quantization algorithm.
-- Fine tuning quantized model for one epoch to improve quantized model metrics.
+- Fine-tuning quantized model for one epoch to improve quantized model metrics.
 - Output of the following characteristics of the quantized model:
   - Accuracy drop of the quantized model (INT8) over the pre-trained model (FP32)
   - Compression rate of the quantized model file size relative to the pre-trained model file size